dekuNukem/duckyPad/build_it_yourself.md

 ## OLED

-I used a 1.3 inch OLED display from alibaba.
+I used a 1.3 inch OLED display from aliexpress.
 Make sure the connector is `30pin FPC with 0.5mm pin spacing`.
 Note that the FPC connector used here is upper-contact variant.
 Here are some sample listings (illustration purpose only, you don't have to buy from them):

 https://www.aliexpress.com/item/32950730252.html